haarry9/ThinkPRD-Frontend/src/api.md

 ## Best Practices

 ### 1. User Experience
-- Show clear progress indicators
+- Show clear progress indicators using the `progress` field
 - Display current section and what's needed
 - Provide helpful examples for each section
 - Allow users to save work frequently